Chart Color Schemes

 Burwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely to affect this region.
-Notable ones are the Burwood Heights Activity Centre Structure Plan, 145-155 Burwood Highway Development, Suburban Rail Loop East - Burwood Station (planned for completion in late 2025), and another Suburban Rail Loop East - Burwood Station project (scheduled to commence in mid-2023).
+AreaSearch has identified 19 projects likely affecting the region.
+Notable projects include the Burwood Heights Activity Centre Structure Plan, the development at 145-155 Burwood Highway, and both the Suburban Rail Loop East - Burwood Station projects.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.